By Dr. Paul Jerard, E-RYT 500, YACEP

-Please feel free to share our posts with your friends, colleagues, and favorite social media networks.
+Please share our posts with your friends, colleagues, and favorite social media networks.
 See our testimonials to find out what our graduates have to say about teaching therapeutic yoga sessions and our selection of online yoga teacher training intensive courses.

 3 thoughts on “Can Yoga Postures Help to Release Anger?”